amir5000/basic-react-app/README.md

 # basic-react-app
-A Basic React App for teaching new people how react works
+A Basic ReactJS App for teaching how React works and some of the basic patterns and mothods in it.

 1. run `npm i` to install dependancies.
 2. run `npm start` to run the app locally.